BumpyBill/gips/README.md

 ## Contributing

 Feedback and PRs are welcome!
-Take a look at the [contributing guidelines](CONTRIBUTING.md).

 ## License